 - It can help to prevent that energy slump mid afternoon or early evening

 - It will support your recovery and help sleep

 The make-up of this mini meal depends on your personal goals, training type and volume.
-Your nutrition guide details the foods to be focusing on and the macro - calculator can detail how much you should be aiming for.
+The macro - calculator can detail how much you should be aiming for.

 The reason for making this a mini meal is snacking is often mindless and doesn't serve a purpose.
 It is too easy to overeat snack foods and not be satiated after eating.
 Planning this meal will provide structure to your nutrition and allow you to adjust in the future depending on how you feel during different sessions.

-If you do get caught in a meeting or finds yourself 1 hour before the workout feeling that hunger pang then liquid nutrition or something that is easy to digest and contains carbohydrates is advised.
-Emergency snacks such primal pantry protein bars, a dry mix of protein + oats (mix with some water and eat on the commute to the gym), a banana with an rice cake and a little nut butter are all good options.
+If you do get caught in a meeting and 1 hour before the workout feel that hunger pang then liquid nutrition or something that is easy to digest is advised.
+Emergency snacks such primal pantry protein bars, a dry mix of protein + oats (mix with some water and eat on the commute to the gym), some nuts and seed mix, a banana with a rice cake and a little nut butter are all good options.
 Other options such as a 6 pack of sushi or a pre made smoothie are excellent fuel for your session.

 As you can see it is about preparation.
-Use the recipe section and the snack PDF download to provide ideas.
+Use the recipe section to provide ideas.
 If you have a few that work for you tag us in them or share on the group.